 The English Premiership has always been a fan favourite for betting in the UK, as notoriously the most unpredictable top-tier league in Europe.
 And now with even more drama this season, there’s sure to be some opportunities to cash in.

-Barcelona continue to excel with Messi & Co., while Real Madrid seem slightly less invincible now without the services of Cristiano Ronaldo.
-But, who can rule out the Athletico side of Madrid, with Sevilla also throwing a cat amongst the pigeons.
+Barcelona continues to excel with Messi & Co., while Real Madrid seems slightly less invincible now without the services of Cristiano Ronaldo.
+But, who can rule out the Athletico side of Madrid, with Sevilla, also throwing a cat amongst the pigeons.